tethysplatform/tethys/docs/getting_started/model.rst

 This initial data code adds four stream gages to your persistent store database.
 Creating a new record in the database using SQLAlchemy is achieved by creating a new ``StreamGage`` object and adding it to the ``session`` object using the ``session.add()`` method.
 To persist the new records to the persistent store database, the ``session.commit()`` method is called.
 You will learn how to query the persistent store database using SQLAlchemy in the :doc:`./controller` tutorial.

+Save your changes to :file:`init_stores.py` and close before moving on.

 .. tip::

     While you are developing your database model, you will likely make changes to the tables and columns frequently.
 To create updated tables and columns, you will first need to drop the old tables.
 Modify your database initialization function by adding the ``Base.metadata.drop_all(engine)`` line as follows: